Where to Stay in the Algarve (2026): Best Areas by Travel Style

 Best for Bachelor/Hen Trips

-- Albufeira (Old Town & The Strip), Praia da Rocha, Vilamoura Marina
+- Top bases: Albufeira (Old Town & The Strip), Praia da Rocha, Vilamoura Marina

-- Book: central hotels, boat parties, private transfers, sunset cruises, day-bed beach clubs.
+- Tips: Book central hotels, arrange private transfers, and pre-book sunset cruises and day-bed beach clubs.

 Open-Minded / Libertine Nightlife

-- Albufeira, Vilamoura, Praia da Rocha have the broadest venue mix.
+- Top bases: Albufeira, Vilamoura, Praia da Rocha

 - Tips: Research venue etiquette, dress codes, and privacy rules; venues shift seasonally—verify hours and house rules.
 Keep things respectful and discreet.